 The use of Choice Modelling has potential to provide a broader range of information to assist in the design of market-based incentives.
 However, applying CM in this context is more complex that the more common environmental value applications and careful attention should be paid to survey methodology and design.
 Use of the method is limited in circumstances where case studies are complex and where there is a narrowly defined survey population.
-Further research is needed to explore how non-market valuation techniques can be adapted to predict market behaviour in these cases.
+However, it is likely that many of the problems encountered in the pilot survey could be overcome if the CM exercise was delivered in a working group environment.